zixinz990/quaternion-mpc/README.md

 ```

 After running this, go back to the terminal where `set_default_joint_pos` is running, then press `Ctrl+C`, shut it down to make our MPC controller take over the control of the robot.

+## TODO
+Add Euler MPC into this branch.